flhofer/dell_TB16_firmware/README.md

 in0:          20.00 V  (min =  +5.00 V, max = +20.00 V)
 curr1:         3.00 A  (max =  +4.70 A)
 ```
-However, in my case, where the laptop doesn't require more than 3A, 60W should be enough for most standard Laptops/Ultrabooks (Non-gaming, etc.).
+However, in my case, where the laptop doesn't require more than 3A, 60W is and should also be enough for most standard Laptops/Ultrabooks (Non-gaming, etc.).
 I also tested it with my wife's MacBook Pro 16" with an M2 Max top-notch CPU, and she uses it regularly with no issues.
 The `Calble PD` firmware is likely responsible for this negotiation mechanism -- assuming that PD stands for power delivery, as in USB-PD.
 I will investigate!

 ### 12. Headset Jack
 The front jack is helpful for wired earplugs and a quick Video Call.
 Linux works without a problem.
 Since Ubuntu LTS 24.04, it also detects if a jack is not plugged in and removes it from the output list.